speedment/speedment-doc/pages/enterprise_spring.md

 | ge       | `>=`        | Greater or equal to |
 | like     | contains()  | Contains            |

-The zz "value" is the fixed numeric or string value to use when applying the operator.
+The "value" zz is the fixed numeric or string value to use when applying the operator.
 For example, 60 or "The Golden Era".

-The following example shows how to get films with a length less than 60 minutes:
+The following example shows how to retrieve films with a length less than 60 minutes:

 ```
 curl -G localhost:8080/sakila/film --data-urlencode \